bss8/SimpleToDo-AndroidApp/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+  Note: I used the new `registerForActivityResult` method, as the method in the guide using `startActivityForResult` is now deprecated.

 The following **additional** features are implemented: